-- Most cities in India allow hotel developments on Commercial land parcels. - This means that hotel developers are at a disadvantage when competing with commercial real estate developers for the same land parcel, as commercial real estate typically offers a higher land valuation. - To ensure that adequate hospitality infrastructure is developed in each city, we recommend specific sites to be earmarked separately for hospitality developments. - For example, the Port City of Colombo, the largest planned township in South Asia, has 5% of the 660 acres divided amongst four greenfield sites.
-Similarly, in planned cities in the Middle East, around 5%-7% of the land is reserved for hospitality projects.
+- Commercial land parcels, - This means that hotel developers are at a disadvantage when competing with commercial real

+As a result, some larger land parcels have no process estate developers for the same land parcel, as commercial of bifurcation such that they can be used for a Hotels real estate typically offers a higher land valuation. - o To ensure that adequate hospitality infrastructure is Furthermore, land auctions/allotments for hotel developed in each city, we recommend specific sites to be development by local state officials are often at earmarked separately for hospitality developments. - reserved for hospitality projects.